-EBU20903 Parking on a slope EWB00850
+Parking on a slope

 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, shift into first gear, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.
-Do not park the ATV at all on hills that are so steep you could not walk up them easily.
+If you must park on an incline, place the ATV transversely across the incline, shift the drive select lever to the forward position, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.

+Never park the ATV on hills that are too steep to walk up easily.

-- 1. Bring the ATV to a stop by applying the front brake, shift into first gear, and then stop the engine. - 2.
-With the front and rear brakes applied, apply the parking brake. - 3.
-Release the front and rear brakes.
+- 1. With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
+Stop the engine. - 3.
+With the rear brake lever applied, apply the parking brake, and then slowly release the brake pedal. - 4.
+Turn the fuel cock to "OFF".